bennoloeffler/bel-learn-lib/README.md

 # bel-learn-lib

-FIXME: Benno's lib with all learned elements in clojure
+Benno's lib with all learned elements in clojure

 ## Installation